callowayproject/django-supertagging/doc_src/api.rst

 SuperTagProcessQueue
 ********************

-Holds a generic relation to an object to be processed at a later time
+Holds a generic relation to an object to be processed at a later time, this model is only used when :ref:`setting_use_queue` is set to `True`

 Fields
 ------